 top of page

 Unhealthy diets and obesity are leading contributors to poor health in Australia.
-This has a high cost to the economy, including large impacts on the health care system and productivity.
+Obesity and diet-related risk factors have a substantial impact on the health of individuals, communities, the health system and the economy.

-Tackling obesity and improving population diets requires a comprehensive societal response, including government policies, community support, and wide-scale action from the food industry.
+Tackling obesity, unhealthy food environments and improving population diets requires a comprehensive societal response, including effective government policies, strong community support, and wide-scale action from the food industry.

-• Ensuring that healthy and nutritious choices are available and affordable to all consumers
+• Ensuring that healthy and nutritious choices are widely available and affordable

-• Practicing responsible marketing of foods high in salt, free sugars, and unhealthy fats, especially to children
+• Practicing responsible marketing of unhealthy foods and brands, especially to children

 • Providing consumers with clear, easily understood, and evidence-based nutrition information on food labels.

-In this series of reports, we assessed the largest Australian food companies on their policies and commitments related to obesity prevention and nutrition, across three major food industry sectors: supermarkets, food and beverage manufacturers, and quick service restaurants.
+In this series of reports, we assessed the largest Australian food companies on their policies and practices for supporting healthier food environments and improving population nutrition, across three major food industry sectors: supermarkets, food and beverage manufacturers, and quick service restaurants.
 The objective was to highlight where Australian companies are demonstrating leadership in relation to obesity prevention and nutrition, and identify areas for improvement.
+The assessments were conducted in 2018, and again in 2024.

 Monitoring the healthiness of Australian supermarkets